MaksimDzhangirov/backendBankExample/docs/part36-eng.md

 However, until now, we're still doing the deployment part manually by running the `kubectl` command in the terminal.
-So, in this last lecture of the course, I'm gonna show you how to automate it using Github Action.
+So, in this last lecture of the course, I'm gonna show you how to automate it using GitHub Action.

 Alright, let's start!

+## Automate deployment using GitHub Action

-As you can see, in the previous lectures, we have all the kubernetes deployment `yaml` files in the `eks` folder.
-So all we have to do now is to install `kubectl` in the Github Action, then use it to deploy these files to the production cluster.
-To do that, let's open the Github `deploy` workflow file.
+As you can see, in the previous lectures, we have all the Kubernetes deployment `yaml` files in the `eks` folder.
+So all we have to do now is to install `kubectl` in the GitHub Action, then use it to deploy these files to the production cluster.
+To do that, let's open the GitHub `deploy` workflow file.

 First, I'm gonna rename this `build` job to `deploy`, because now we're not just building the image, but we're also deploying it.